tri-refugeescode/conflicted-tri/README.md

 * Tri enjoys working out at the gym.
 * Tri loves eating spinach.
 * Tri loves vegetables.
-* Tri is an anime fan.
+* Tri is an anime fan. - "FMA"